-As a member of District 10 and Minnesota Hockey, Centennial Youth Hockey Association must follow the guidelines set forth and described by the Minnesota Hockey Return to Play Guidelines AND the District 10 Covid Guidelines in thes link below.
+As a member of District 10 and Minnesota Hockey, Centennial Youth Hockey Association must follow the guidelines set forth and described by the Minnesota Hockey Return to Play Guidelines in the links below.

 Per MHD mandate, face coverings are required for everyone entering the facility.
 Coaches must be wearing masks at all times before, during and after practice.
-Players are not required to wear masks while on the ice for team activities.
+Players are now also required to wear masks at all times including while on the ice for team activities.
 Although suggested, players under 5yrs old are not required to wear masks (Cougar Cubs).

-Players should arrive at the rink no more than 15 minutes before the start of on-ice activities.
-Anyone arriving earlier than 15 minutes before their start time should wait outside of the facility and be socially distanced from others.
+Players will not be allowed into the rink until 10 minutes before the start of on-ice activities.
+Anyone arriving earlier than 10 minutes before their start time should wait outside of the facility and be socially distanced from others.
 If arena guidelines are stricter, teams must adhere to the arena policy.

 Players should be bringing their own rehydration liquids to the rink in clearly marked or labeled containers with the player’s identity.
 The container should be re-sealable.
-Players should NOT plan on filling or refilling their containers at the rink.
+Drinking fountains are not available at any of the rinks.